Luiscarlosvd/Luiscarlosvd/README.md

 - 🙌 I'm a new student of Microverse
 - 😁 I will be a really great programmer
-- 🔆 I'm fast learner and proactiveness
+- 🔆 I'm a fast learner and proactiveness

 <!--